Fanfic, a Memory: The Beginning: First Shot Fired

 Then fandom went from limiting to excruciating

 Even while I was having the most fun I had ever had in fandom, cracks were appearing in my relationship with it.
-Some of these were small and harmless mismatches, like realizing that my English-speaking audience understood ATLA canon differently than I did, so much so that some readers thought my painstakingly canon-compliant fics were AU.
-That was perfectly fine: I don’t own anyone’s understanding of any work, including my own.
+Some of these were small and harmless mismatches, like realizing that some of my English-speaking audience understood ATLA canon differently than I did,1 so much so that some readers thought my painstakingly canon-compliant fics were AU.2 That was perfectly fine: I don’t own anyone’s understanding of any work, including my own.
 The author is dead, long live the author, etc.

 However, for the first time fanfic started feeling like less of a boost and more of a constriction.
 The old joking question—what I was doing writing fan fiction?—started taking on more weight.
 More and more I hankered to play in a world of my own creation or interpretation, exploring stories that pulled at me.
 Now that the experience with Shadow had given me confidence that I could finish a long fic, I wanted to try my hand at the wild wide world of original fiction, so-called.